greenwoodad/iconcheck/README.md

 on the local side and CentOS 7.5, CentOS 5.1 on the remote side.
 I have only tested this with ICON-NMR run out of Topspin 2.1 and 4.0.8.

-The email feature requires that the command *sendmail* is working on the machine running the script.
+The email feature requires that the application *sendmail* is working on the machine running the script.

 ## Installing
 ```sh